This Is It: The Best of Faith No More

 This Is It: The Best of Faith No More is a 2003 best of compilation album by American alternative rock band Faith No More.
 The compilation was organized by Rhino Records, and was co-released by Slash Records and Reprise Records with Rhino Records, on compact disc on January 28, 2003.
 Most of the material was already owned via the band's former Slash Records/Warner Music Group releases, but "Arabian Disco" was licensed from Mordam Records through Warner Music and "The Perfect Crime" from Interscope Records through Warner Music.

 Background

-The release contains 19 signature Faith No More songs from albums and singles released between 1985–1997.
-It is notable for being one of only two (the other being Epic and Other Hits), among numerous Faith No More compilations, to include material from the band's independently-released 1985 debut album, We Care a Lot.
+The release contains 19 signature Faith No More songs from albums and singles released between 1985 and 1997.
+It is notable for being one of only two (the other being Epic and Other Hits), among numerous Faith No More compilations, to include material from the band's independently released 1985 debut album, We Care a Lot.
 It also covers material from the band's (at the time) entire span, making it one of the group's more comprehensive retrospectives.
 Though the booklet's liner notes contains several inaccuracies, it also includes contributions from nearly all of the band members.